DeepSpectrum/DeepSpectrum/README.md

 # Citing
 If you use DeepSpectrum or any code from DeepSpectrum in your research work, you are kindly asked to acknowledge the use of DeepSpectrum in your publications.
-> S. Amiriparian, M. Gerczuk, S. Ottl, N. Cummins, M. Freitag, S. Pugachevskiy, A. Baird and B. Schuller.
-Snore Sound Classification using Image-Based Deep Spectrum Features.
-In Proceedings of INTERSPEECH (Vol. 17, pp. 2017-434)
+> S. Amiriparian, M. Gerczuk, S. Ottl, N. Cummins, M. Fre-itag, S. Pugachevskiy, and B. Schuller, “Snore Sound Classification Using Image-based Deep Spectrum Fea-tures,” in Proceedings INTERSPEECH 2017, 18th Annual Conference of the International Speech Communication Association, (Stockholm, Sweden), pp. 3512–3516, ISCA, August 2017.

 # Installation
 The easiest way to install DeepSpectrum is through the official pypi package which is built for every release tag on the master branch.
 For installing different branches or a more manual approach, you can also use the setup.py script with [pip](#installation-through-pip) (only for Linux) and also an environment.yml for installing through [conda](#conda-installation) (recommended on Windows and OSX).